 For those who don’t know a croupier or dealer is someone appointed at a gambling table to assist in the conduct of the game.
-This means they deal with the distribution of bets and payouts and sometimes they become the card dealers.
+This means they deal with the distribution of bets, payouts and when you are dealing with online casinos they can even dish out the free spins and sometimes they also become the card dealers.
 Croupiers are typically employed by casinos and here are some great facts and stats about them…

 10 – The Origin Behind the Word “Croupier”

 Originally a ‘croupier’ meant one who stood behind a gambler, with extra reserves of cash to back him up during a gambling session.
 The word derived from ‘croup’ (the rump of a horse) and was by way of analogy to one who rode behind on horseback.
 It later came to refer to one who was employed to collect the money from a gaming-table.